cissna/gite/README.md

     return conversation, LLM_output_string

 function run_commands_in_users_terminal_and_collect_logs(list_of_commands):
-    pass  # I don't know how to implement this
+    pass  # I don't know how to implement this, should return string of logs

 function are_logs_bad(logs):
     if logs are empty return False